ChristinaXT/Trivia-App/README.md

-Trivia App This is a Full Stack App built with React and JSON SERVER
+Trivia App This is a Full Stack App built with React

 Steps to Run This app